commerce-docs/PlayPI/README.md

 ## Run the app

 1. Clone the repo: `git clone git@github.com:commerce-docs/playpi.git`
-2. Change directories: `cd playpi.git`
+2. Change directories: `cd playpi`
 3. Run `yarn` to install dependencies.
 4. Run `yarn start:server` to start the project's proxy server so you can access Venia's GraphQL endpoint.
 5. Open another terminal (to keep the proxy-server running)